|

 Literature for him was another nourishing

-pasture of the mind, from Goethe and Gottfried Keller to Rilke and Mann and
+pasture of the mind, from Goethe and Gottfried Keller to Rilke and Mann

 from Shakespeare and Coleridge to Ortega y Gasset and T. S. Eliot.